Coronavirus News: 33 confirmed COVID-19 cases in New York, officials say

 Cuomo also announced that 4,000 people across the state are in quarantine as a precaution -- that includes 2,700 in NYC, 1,000 in Westchester and 70 in Nassau County.

-There are 44 people in mandatory quarantine across the state, including 33 in Westchester, nine in NYC and 1 in Nassau County.
+There are 44 people in mandatory quarantine across the state, including 33 in Westchester, nine in NYC and one in Nassau County.

 Among the new cases announced Friday is a man in his 50s who lives in Manhattan.
 He has mild symptoms and his family is being tested.